honamnguyen/honamnguyen.github.io/_pages/resume.md

 Experience
 ======
-*Summer 2021*
+*06 - 08/2021*
-:   **Graduate Student Research Assistant**
-:   *Lawrence Berkeley National Lab, Berkeley, CA*
+:   **Graduate Student Research Assistant:** AI for quantum control :   *Lawrence Berkeley National Laboratory*
-    - Investigated Deep Reinforcement Learning application in quantum gate design.
-    - Developed an OpenAI‐compatible for simulating transmon qubits dynamics under control pulses.
+    - Developed an OpenAI-compatible gym to model the dynamics of transmon qubits under control pulses, and implemented multiple Q-learning algorithms to learn both discrete and continuous pulse amplitudes.
-    - Implemented Deep Q-Network (DQN)/Deep Deterministic Policy Gradient (DDPG) for discretized/continuous pulse amplitudes.
-    - Demonstrated a 3x reduction in duration for singe-qubit operations while maintaining 99.9% fidelity.
+    - Achieved a 3x reduction in gate duration for single-qubit operations, while sustaining a fidelity of 99.9%.

-*Summer 2018*
-:   **Student Researcher**
+*06 - 08/2018*
-:   *Perimeter Institute, Waterloo, Ontario, Canada*
+:   **Student Researcher:** Model-fitting with $$\lambda$$-statistics for pulsar search :   *Perimeter Institute, Canada*
-    - Investigated a model-fitting algorithm from lambda-statistics on 2D timestreams.
+    - Investigated a $$\lambda$$-statistics-based model-fitting algorithm on time-series data.
-    - Implemented the algorithm in Python and validated it on a simplified toy model for the full pulsar search problem.
+    - Validated the algorithm's effectiveness using a simplified toy model featuring 2D timestreams, laying the foundation for its application to the full pulsar search problem.

-*Summer 2017*
-:   **Student Researcher**
+*06 - 08/2017*
-:   *CERN, Geneva, Switzerland*
+:   **Student Researcher:** Validation of material budget in the CMS tracker :   *CERN, Geneva, Switzerland*
-    - Validated material budget in the Compact Muon Solenoid (CMS) tracker.
+    - Modified existing C++ code and added Python scripts to extract azimuthal coordinate information for radiation length analysis in the Compact Muon Solenoid (CMS) tracker.
+    - Identified non-constant radiation length values in the tracker's edge modules, offering initial insights for further improving the accuracy of the material budget estimation.

 Teaching
 ======